Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

     * If the search term corresponds 1:1 to a vehicle in the table (e.g. from the title), e.g. "Ferrari F40", then logically only the exact result is displayed
   * **3.2) Upstash Semantic Quering:**
     * If the user makes a spelling mistake, e.g. "Ferari F40", the PostgreSQL full-text search would not display a relevant result **=> Upstash takes in text and converts this text into a vector with the help of OpenAI to compare the similarity of the semantical meaning**
-    * Vectoren sind beispielsweise Javascript Arrays, eine statische Datenstruktur: In jedem Index wird ein Zahlenwert gespeichert, z.B [0.3,0.8,0.95]
+    * Vectors, for example, are Javascript arrays, a static data structure: a numerical value is stored in each index, e.g. [0.3,0.8,0.95]
-    * In Upstash definieren wir eine Dimension, bspw.
-1536 => Somit haben wir 1536 Nummern in dieser Array, solange wird diese auch
+    * In Upstash we define a dimension, e.g. 1536 => So we have 1536 numbers in this array, as long as this is also stored in the array.
-    * Diese nummerische representation der Bedeutung des Textes können wir mit OpenAI lösen
+    * We can solve this numerical representation of the meaning of the text with OpenAI
-    * Somit ist "Ferari F40" und "Ferrari F40" trotz Schreibfehler semantically similar in meaning
+    * Thus “Ferari F40” and “Ferrari F40” are semantically similar in meaning despite spelling mistakes

 **4) Product Catalogue - Creating a product catalogue with a list of model cars + Product Preview**

-4.1) **Faker.js** bietet mir die Möglichkeit eine gewisse Anzahl and realistischen aber faken Daten in meine Tabelle aus vorest 26 (gemäss Alphabet) Einheiten einzubetten, mit falschen Preisen, falschen Inhalten etc. Die Inhalte werden aber trotzdem korrekt gelesen und entsprechend ihrer DNA in die Tabellen gefüllt.
+4.1) **Faker.js** offers me the possibility to embed a certain amount of realistic but fake data into my table of 26 (alphabetical) units, with wrong prices, wrong content etc..
+However, the contents are still read correctly and filled into the tables according to their DNA.

-4.2) **Drizzle.orm** erlaubt mir, SQL-Abfragen direkt in meinem Code zu schreiben, ist hochsicher und unterstützt PostgreSQL.
-Es ist meine Brücke zwischen der objektorientierten Suchapplikation und der relationalen Datenbank von Neontech PostgreSQL.
-Mit dem Drizzle Kit Studio kann ich direkt Anpassungen vornehmen.
+4.2) **Drizzle.orm** allows me to write SQL queries directly in my code, is highly secure and supports PostgreSQL.
+It is my bridge between the object-oriented search application and the relational database of Neontech PostgreSQL.
+With the Drizzle Kit Studio I can make adjustments directly.

-4.3) **Public Folder** ist der Bereich, wo meine Modellautobilder abgelegt werden.
-Da ich beruflich viele Modelle fotografiere, werde ich diese professionell in passendem Grössenverhältnis gemäss Programmierung abspeichern und die Fotos selbst in einer gut ausgeleuchteten Fotobox schiessen.
+4.3) **Public Folder** is the area where my model car pictures are stored.
+As I photograph a lot of models for a living, I will save them professionally in a suitable size ratio according to the programming and shoot the photos myself in a well-lit photo box.

 <br />
 <br />